DC Super Hero Girls: Intergalactic Games

 DC Super Hero Girls: Intergalactic Games is an American animated direct-to-video superhero film based on the DC Super Hero Girls web series, produced by Warner Bros.
 Animation.
 It is the second film in the DC Super Hero Girls films.
 It was digitally released on 9 May 2017 and was followed by a DVD release on 23 May.
 Superheroines Wonder Woman, Supergirl, Batgirl, Poison Ivy, Harley Quinn, Bumblebee, and Katana all square off against Korugar Academy in the Intergalactic Games, but the trouble is in the air as Lena Luthor takes advantage of the gathering of the Supers to enact her villainous plan.

 Plot

 Supergirl, Bumblebee and Batgirl are all excited for the Intergalactic Games and win the championship for Super Hero High, but they are interrupted by a call for help in the city.
-They investigate to find humans being attacked by three robots; two male and one female called Platinum.
+They investigate to find humans being attacked by three robots: two male and one female called Platinum.
 With the arrival of Starfire, the robotic trio give Batgirl an idea to magnetize them.
 At Super Hero High School, it is revealed that Platinum and her cronies were part of an experiment to give machines more human emotion and free will, to make them superheroes as well.

+Meanwhile, when the students from Korugar academy arrive, Starfire tries to connect with her sister Blackfire.
+When the students from Apokolips arrive, Lashina, the new member of the Female Furries, tries to manipulate Big Barda into coming back to their team.